 BJ: Last year Kent Eriksen built me a custom titanium cyclocross bike.
-Now I have a MTB, road bike, and a cyclocross bike all custom built titanium by Kent Eriksen.
+Now I have an MTB, road bike, and a cyclocross bike all custom-built titanium by Kent Eriksen.
 These bikes ride really well both on and off the road and are very reliable.
 Kent has so much experience building bikes and knows exactly how to make the bikes stiff and comfortable – a racer’s dream.
 Most bikes are now carbon so in that aspect, this bike stood out as unique.

 And it’s funny you mention the pump.
 I bought a really small sexy pump to use, but with 40mm tires, it would take me way too long to fill up a tire.
 The pump I ended up using is one I’ve had for years and it’s pretty much as light as the small one I replaced it with.
 Again reliability and functionality trumped looks and weight.

 CXM: Did you know you were on the verge of beating the course record during the race?

 BJ: It wasn’t until really late in the race that I realized it.
 I was going by miles and not by time.
 Not until I started feeling nauseous did I start calculating my finish time and how much more time I had left.
 When I realized that I would finish in under 11 hours I got really excited and got fueled with more motivation.